Ros1n/python_scrapy/README.md

 # Python Scrapy

-An simple application that can download all images of the given Tumblr account, based on the correct Tumblr url input.
-The download images will automated store in a folder with named of that account.
-This folder are supposed to under same directory as python file.
+An simple crawler/scrapy that can download all images and video of the given Tumblr account, based on the Tumblr url input.
+The download stream will store in a folder under same directory as the running application.
-The key point for consuming data for certain website is knows the HTML tag/element you want.
-Write this for practice purpose and develop my own flavor wheel.
+The key point for this application is knowing the HTML structure of the targeted Tumblr blog, for example, is it controlled by the scroll or pagination?
+What are the tag id for those?
+How can we judge that there is no more page?
+How to filter the original image and thumbnail?

 ## Requiremetns
-*Python3.3+ or Python2.7(need to rewrite some functions) *Works on Linux, Windows, Mac Os
+*Python3.3+
+*Works on Windows

 ## Install and Use
-Just click "clone" or "download" in this page, and open the Python file Tumblr_scrapy.py
+Just click "clone" or "download" in this page, and open the Python file tumblr_crawler.py

-## Running the tests
+## Update
-wait for upload(unfinish)
+* rewrite the functions, make it suits more Tumblr blog structure, add function of downloading video.

 ## Reference libraries/APIs
 * BeautifulSoup